Sparkling Wine Market To Pop: Global Industry To Reach $51.7 Billion By 2027 With A CAGR Of 7.3%.

 (MENAFN- EIN Presswire)

 The global sparkling wine market is effervescing with promise, projected to surge from $33.9 billion in 2019 to a sparkling $51.7 billion by 2027.
-Sparkling wines is a fermented carbonated beverage made with grapes and other fruits.
-The fermentation process results in the production of alcohol and CO2.”
+Increase in demand for premium quality luxury goods and rise in disposable income & rapid urbanization are the driving factors of the sparkling wines market growth.”

 - Allied Market Research